 Student Advisory Council

-he Student Advisory Council’s primary purpose is to establish and maintain open channels of communication with students in order to gather students’ opinions and concerns and to keep students informed about college issues.
-Current council members include Elias Vaoifi, Brady Nicolaus, Cameron Schroeder, Brianna Schreurs, Sofiya Zybaylova, Laura Butterbrodt, Jessica Freeman, Dr. Lyle Olson and Betty Nelson.
+The Student Advisory Council’s primary purpose is to establish and maintain open channels of communication with students in order to gather students’ opinions and concerns and to keep students informed about college issues.
+Current council members include Brianna Schreurs, Brady Nicolaus, Sofiya Zybaylova, Laura Butterbrodt, Wyatt Beyer, Natalie Hilden, Thomas Conrad, and Anne Dragseth.

 Advised by Dr. Lyle Olson.